Toxoplasmosis

 Treatment of immunocompetent patients

 Chronic maintenance therapy is used after successful treatment of acute disease to prevent relapses in patients who remain immunocompromised.
-Relapses are particularly common in AIDS patients with CD4 counts < 200/mcL.
-Maintenance therapy is continued until the CD4 counts remain > 200/mcL for > 6 months on antiretroviral therapy.
+Relapses are particularly common in patients with advanced HIV infection who have a CD4 count < 200/mcL.
+Maintenance therapy is continued until the CD4 count remains > 200/mcL for > 6 months on antiretroviral therapy.

 There are several options for maintenance therapy: